091500/ifttthooks/README.md

 A: Some users may notice a delay after they trigger an action.
 This is not caused by app.
 Network connection, as well as IFTTT cloud servers may cause delay.

+### If App does not work

+Some users instead of sorting out the problem post negative comments immideately.
+This is not a clever approach.
+In case you faced a problem and the app 'does not work' refer to the following checklist:
+1. test your webhook via normal browser
+2. successful result in prevous step?
+NO: go to item 1, YES: go to item 3
+3. setup the app correctly on Watch
+4. check internet connection on Watch
+5. successful result in prevous step?
+NO: go to item 4, YES: go to item 6
+6. still have any trouble?
+YES: submit an issue: https://github.com/091500/ifttthooks/issues

 ### Some of Buyers' comments and ratings
 <img width="700" src="https://github.com/091500/ifttthooks/blob/master/1.png?raw=true">